IHCCAdvC/StandaloneWebAssembly/README.md

 # Full Stack Weather App

 Using What we learned in [previous](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-mongo-app?view=aspnetcore-9.0&tabs=visual-studio) units about stand-alone web API we will build a weather API.
 We will also build a Stand-alone WebAssembly client app that runs .NET in browser.

-## Requirements

-- .NET 9.0+
-- MongoDB

 ## Creating the Projects